-Spanish Annual VAT returns – what do you need to know about them
+Spanish Annual VAT returns: what do you need to know

 Spanish annual VAT returns are recapitulative statements due by end January of the following year.

 Most companies registered for VAT purposes in Spain must submit an Annual VAT return by the end of the year.
 This is a recapitulative return for informative purposes, so there is no VAT payment due upon submission.
 This return is also known as modelo 390.
 Instructions are published by the tax authorities and updated if necessary every year.

 What is the deadline for submission?

 Annual VAT returns is Spain must be submitted no later than the 30th day of January following the reporting period.
 If this day falls in weekend, deadline will be moved to the next working day – it happens this year.

 The Spanish annual VAT return 2022 is due on 30/01/2023.